 GDP Growth Rate in Greece averaged 0.25 percent from 1995 until 2022, reaching an all time high of 5.30 percent in the third quarter of 2020 and a record low of -13.40 percent in the second quarter of 2020.
 This page provides the latest reported value for - Greece GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-GDP Growth Rate in Greece is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Greece to stand at 0.40 in 12 months time.
-In the long-term, the Greece GDP Growth Rate is projected to trend around 0.40 percent in 2020, according to our econometric models.
+GDP Growth Rate in Greece is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Greece GDP Growth Rate is projected to trend around 0.70 percent in 2024 and 0.50 percent in 2025, according to our econometric models.